Dundee United F.C.: Scottish Championship and promotion battles (2016–2020)

-Scottish Premiership return (2020 – present)
+Scottish Premiership return (2020–2023)

 Prior to the start of the Premiership season, Dundee United hired Tranmere Rovers manager Micky Mellon to replace Neilson, and began their campaign at home to Tayside rivals St Johnstone, drawing 1–1.
 In their first season back in the top flight United finished in 9th place, whilst also making a Scottish Cup semi final appearance, losing to Hibernian.

 In May 2021 Mellon departed the club, being replaced on 7 June by Tam Courts.
 Courts first season as Dundee United manager saw the team finish 4th, their highest position since 2014, and qualify to play in the third qualification round of the 2022–23 UEFA Europa Conference League.